DZBohan/heart_failure_survival_prediction/<font color=#53AB90>Heart Failure Survival Prediction<-font>.md

 ### <font color=#FFA689>5.3 Standardization</font>

-Some models, such as logistic regression, require standardization of the dataset, so I use StandardScaler for standardization.
+Some models, such as logistic regression, require standardization of the dataset, so I use <font color=#53AB90>StandardScaler</font> for standardization.

 ```
 sc = StandardScaler()